2024ACTL1101/class-work-showcase-LalithGalla/README.md

 ---
 **Testimonial:**

-**John Doe:** (Change to your name)
+**Lalith Galla:**

-Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
-I feel much more prepared for my future career.
+ACTL1101 has been a really engaging course that has inevitably been difficult at times, but incredibly rewarding nonetheless.
+It has given be a great overview of the various components relevant to actuarial science.
+The work in both the coding assignments is mine.
+After ACTL1101, I feel much more prepared and excited for my future career.

 😄😄😄